Jay Sonza: 2023 arrest

 Sonza was arrested and detained by the Bureau of Immigration at Ninoy Aquino International Airport Terminal 3 on July 18, 2023, while en route to his departure for Hong Kong.
 This is in connection with a warrant of arrest for eleven counts of estafa issued by Quezon City RTC Branch 100, as well as allegations of syndicated and large scale illegal recruitment (in relation to Republic Act No. 8042, the Migrant Workers Overseas Filipinos Act).
 He was transferred to the NBI in Manila and, on August 3, to the Bureau of Jail Management and Penology.
 He was detained in a COVID-19 quarantine facility in Quezon City Jail in Payatas.

 His arrest was confirmed on August 15 by both BI, NBI, and BJMP.
 It was later confirmed that Quezon City RTC Branches 215 and 100 dismissed the illegal recruitment cases; the latter "provisionally" dismissed the case citing the complainants' failure to appear before the court.

 On August 18, Sonza pleaded not guilty before the RTC Branch 77 for a separate, 2007 libel case; charges of estafa before the Metropolitan Trial Court Branch 135 are also pending.
 He was released from detention on August 22 after posting bail of ₱270,000 for both cases.

+2026

+In 2026, complaints were filed against Sonza before the Department of Justice in separate occasions.

+In February, the NBI filed a cyberlibel complaint against him and social media personality Eric Celiz for allegedly spreading medical information about President Bongbong Marcos, which was later found to be false.
+Sonza was reported posting the claims on Facebook.

+In March, former senator Antonio Trillanes IV filed criminal complaints against him, among others, regarding the latter's allegations that he received cash from former congressman Zaldy Co to fund the International Criminal Court personnel.

 Personal life

 Sonza was formerly married to a woman with whom he has five children.
 His marriage was annulled in 1999.

 Sonza admitted in a 2010 pre-election interview being a heavy smoker while he was active in media career.

 Sonza is a fluent speaker of Kapampangan, Tagalog, Cebuano, Hiligaynon and English.

+As of April 30, 2026, Jay Sonza has been arrested by the NBI in Quezon City due to a warrant of arrest in a case involving the dissemination of misinformation using the internet or media.